FirebaseExtended/emberfire/README.md

 [Firebase](http://www.firebase.com/?utm_medium=web&utm_source=emberfire) with
 [Ember Data](https://github.com/emberjs/data).

-The `FirebaseAdapter` provides all of the standard `DS.Adapter` methods and will automatically synchronize the store with Firebase. **EmberFire is packaged as an addon with Ember CLI by default**, and is also available to use without the CLI.
+The `FirebaseAdapter` provides all of the standard `DS.Adapter` methods and will automatically synchronize the store with your Firebase database. **EmberFire is packaged as an addon with Ember CLI by default**, and is also available to use without the CLI.
 See below for instructions on getting started, and check out the full [EmberFire documentation](https://firebase.com/docs/web/libraries/ember/) on the Firebase website.
 EmberFire works with Ember Data beta.11+

 **Join the [Firebase + Ember Google Group](https://groups.google.com/forum/#!forum/firebase-ember) to ask technical questions, share apps you've built, and chat with other developers in the community.**